sensorbee/docs/source/tutorial/getting_started.rst

 .. todo::

-    Explain more about Go in detail because not all users of SensorBee are faimliar with Go although developers needs to know it.
+    Explain more about Go in detail because not all users of SensorBee are familiar with Go although developers needs to know it.

 Word Count Example